dddjjjbbb/Grunz/README.md

 ### Why is it called Grunz?

-As the initial research goal related to the impact of 🐖's on soil degradation in [Brandenburg, Germany](https://en.wikipedia.org/wiki/Brandenburg) and as German pigs "grunz" and not "oink", this seemed like a fitting name :)
+As the initial research goal related to the impact of 🐖's on ecosystems in Berlin, Germany and as German pigs "grunz" and not "oink", this seemed like a fitting name :)

 ### Tech